Skip to Content

 • Peanut brittle is a traditional holiday candy and is very easy to make.
 The recipe only requires a few ingredients and is perfect for giving away as gifts.

 • Tiger butter homemade fudge is a super easy recipe to make.
-After mixing the peanut butter, white chocolate, and semi-sweet chocolate together, it creates swirls that are mesmerizing and decadent.
+Mixing the peanut butter, white chocolate, and semi-sweet chocolate together creates swirls that are mesmerizing and decadent.

 • Cake batter fudge has a fun and unusual ingredient – cake batter.
 And it’s a quick recipe, too!